 Adding this was a hard choice to make because, even though I love Halo and can be and have been called a Halo fanboy in the past, calling it one of Microsoft’s greatest successes might have been a stretch on how good the game is.
 But thinking about it, I had added the greatest operating-systems, and the greatest applications Microsoft had made but not the greatest games so that is why I added Halo to the list.

 Halo was first released in 2001 on the then XBOX Originals as one the first released games for the new console, featuring the super soldier Master Chief fighting the alien Covenant and the ancient parasite, the Flood.
 And from that game “spawned a legendary series”.
 From that moment, seeing how Halo: Combat Evolved had been popular Microsoft and Bungie saw its potential and released Halo 2, Halo 3, Halo 3 ODST, Halo Reach which would be Bungies last game as then they separated from Microsoft leaving them to make 343 Industries who had then released the Halo: Combat Evolved Anniversary and Halo 4.
 Right now, the whole trilogy has sold over 50 million copies worldwide, with the games alone grossing almost $3.4 billion.
 With Halo’s fan base also ranging in the millions.

-Hotmail was not originally owned by Microsoft, and was released as one of the first webmail services in 1996 by Sabeer Bhatia and Jack Smith on July the 4th as they wanted to show that Hotmai would free users from the bore of old webmail services.
-Microsoft bought Hotmail for an estimated $400 Million on the 29th of December 1997 and kept the name Hotmail.
+Hotmail was not originally owned by Microsoft, and was released as one of the first webmail services in 1996 by Sabeer Bhatia and Jack Smith on July 04 as they wanted to show that Hotmai would free users from the bore of old webmail services.
+Microsoft bought Hotmail for an estimated $400 Million on December 29 1997 and kept the name Hotmail.
 Coincidently, another webmail service which would be integrated into Yahoo Mail in 1997.

 What was your first Microsoft product?
-Let us know in a comment bellow!
+Let us know in the comments below!